Single Agent Robust Deep Reinforcement Learning for Bus Fleet Control: Methodology

-\item \textbf{Vehicle Inertia and Passenger Load}: Acceleration or deceleration behavior is affected by bus occupancy levels.
+\item \textbf{Vehicle inertia}: Acceleration or deceleration behavior is affected by bus occupancy levels.
 Heavily loaded buses exhibit higher inertia, limiting their responsiveness to speed commands.

-\item \textbf{Action Uncertainty}: In realistic scenarios, instructions to modify speed are subject to interpretation and execution by human drivers, introducing uncertainty in action realization.
+\item \textbf{Action uncertainty}: In realistic scenarios, instructions to modify speed are characterized by interpretation and execution by human drivers, introducing uncertainty in action realization.
 This makes direct speed control less reliable than station-based holding.

-\item \textbf{Operational Preference}: Bus companies are more inclined to adopt stop-level holding strategies since these can be clearly communicated to drivers and executed without ambiguity.
+\item \textbf{Operational preference}: Bus companies are more inclined to adopt stop-level holding strategies since these can be clearly communicated to drivers and executed unambiguously.
 Many transit agencies already implement static holding as part of daily operations. \end{itemize}

 Therefore, the action in our reinforcement learning formulation corresponds to holding time at the current station.
-This is not only operationally feasible and enforceable but also aligns with industry best practices in mitigating bus bunching through minimal disruption to passenger experience.
+This is not only operationally feasible and enforceable but also aligns with industry best practices for mitigating bus bunching while minimizing disruption to passenger experience.

-So we set action \( a_{i,j} \) as a scalar value sampled from a bounded continuous space \( [0, T] \), where \( T \) is a preset upper limit (e.g., 60 seconds).
+So we define the action \( a_{i,j} \) as a scalar value sampled from a bounded continuous space \( [0, H_{max}] \), where \( H_{max} \) is a preset upper limit (detailed in Section~\ref{sec:experiment}).
 It corresponds to the additional dwell time (holding) a bus will incur beyond the necessary passenger exchange duration.
-This continuous formulation contrasts with discrete or macro-action settings in prior, allowing finer control granularity\cite{cortes2010hybrid, cats2012bus}.
+This continuous formulation contrasts with discrete or macro-action settings in prior studies, allowing finer control granularity \cite{cortes2010hybrid, cats2012bus}.

 \paragraph{Reward Function Design}

 The reward is designed to promote both symmetry in headways and schedule adherence.
 At each stop \( n \), once a bus \( i \) completes its boarding process, it receives a scalar reward \( r_{i,n} \) based on its \( h_f \) and \( h_b \).
 The function consists of three components: